Acute Oncology Service

 Social distancing means reducing your social contact with other people.
 The guidance includes:

-- importance of looking after your mental wellbeing and keeping in touch with others
+- · the importance of looking after your mental wellbeing and keeping in touch with others

-Coping with worry and anxiety, and maintaining a healthy mind
+Coping with worry and anxiety and maintaining a healthy mind, including “how to get back to normal”

-Cancer research UK have a freephone helpline on 0808 800 4040.
-They are available from Monday to Friday, 9am to 5pm.
-Or you can send them a question online.
+Cancer Research UK has a Freephone helpline on 0808 800 4040.
+They are available from Monday to Friday, 9am to 5pm or you can send them a question online.

 There are also different charities and organisations that offer online support or telephone support.